Meet the team

 PhD student

-Chris is PhD candidate with ACM CRC research partner, UNSW Sydney, prior to which he completed his Bachelor of Engineering.
+Chris is a PhD candidate with ACM CRC research partner, The University of New South Wales (UNSW Sydney), prior to which he completed his Bachelor of Engineering.

 • Read Chris Jenkins' Bio

-Chris is PhD candidate with ACM CRC research partner, UNSW Sydney, prior to which he completed his Bachelor of Engineering.
+Chris is PhD candidate with ACM CRC research partner, The University of New South Wales (UNSW Sydney), prior to which he completed his Bachelor of Engineering.

 He has always been fascinated with understanding how things work, and strives to work in the automotive industry following his PhD completion.